-Sky will show 124 out of 126 matches in Ultra HD (because Sky shows three matches simultaneously on the last day).
+Sky will show 124 out of 126 matches in Ultra HD (because Sky broadcasts three matches simultaneously on the final day of the season).
 The Sky Q Silver box is the only way to watch in 4K and as Sky Q now supports Dolby Atmos, it's the only way (on the Sky platform) to watch in 4K Atmos.

 Watch Premier League football online

 If you're more interested in watching football online, there are a number of avenues to explore.

 The BT Sport app (Android, iOS and Windows 10) features live streaming and On Demand content, and you can watch all of BT Sports online.
 An active BT Sport subscription and a BT ID is required.
 BT TV customers can also stream via Chromecast from their TV to a mobile device

 For Sky games, the Sky Go app is available at no extra cost to Sky customers.
 Matches can be streamed through compatible Android, iOS and Kindle Fire devices (as long as you subscribe to the relevant package.

-For those who don't want a Sky subscription there's Now TV, which offers a Sky Sports Day Pass (£7), Week Pass (£11) and Month Pass (£34/month).
+For those who don't want a Sky subscription there's Now TV, which offers a Sky Sports Day Pass (£7), Week Pass (£11) and Month Pass (£34 per month).

 There's the Now TV Smart box and it's compatible with Windows, Mac, Android and iOS devices, Xbox 360, Xbox One, PS3 and PlayStation 4 game consoles.
 There's also YouView, Roku boxes and streaming stick, EE TV and Apple TV, LG Smart TVs and Blu-ray players, and Google Chromecast.

 If you have a Virgin TiVo box and access to BT or Sky, you can watch on-the-go through Virgin's TV Anywhere app.
 And if that's not enough, there is Twitter's deal with Sky Sports to show goals and highlights via the Sky Football account.